-"The fell Silene and her sisters fair, Silit'ld indestruction, spread the viscous snare.
-The harde-band see lofty bravees screen, And frewing guard the magic nest, suscen.
-Haste, gilttering nations, tenants of the air, On, steer from hence your viewless comes sfar!
-If with soft words, sweet blushes, nois, and smiles, The three dwad Syrens lare you to their toils, Linued by their art in vain you point your stings, In vain the efforts of your whiring wings!- Go, seek your gilded mates and infant hives, Nor taste the honey purchaval 'with your lives!"
+"The fell Silene and her sisters fair, Skill'd in destruction, spread the viscous snare.
+The harlot-band ten lofty bravoes screen, And frowning guard the magic nets, unseen.
+Haste, glittering nations, tenants of the air, Oh, steer from hence your viewless course afar!
+If with soft words, sweet blushes, nods, and smiles, The three dread Syrens lure you to their toils, Limed by their art in vain you point your stings, In vain the efforts of your whirring wings!- Go, seek your gilded mates and infant hives, Nor taste the honey purchas'd with your lives!"

-(pp. 15, 16) Darwin remarks: "The viscous "majerial which surrounds the stalks under the flowers of this plant, and of the Cucu-balus Otites, is a curious contrivance to "prevent various insects from plundering the honey, or devouring the seed.
-In the Dionæa Muscipula there is a still more wonderful contrivance to prevent the depredations of insects; the leaves are armed with "long teeth, like the antennae of insects, and "lie spread upon the ground round the stem;" and are so irritable, that when an insect "creeps upon them, they fold up, and crush "creeps upon them, they fold up, and crush
+In a note upon this passage of his poem (pp. 15, 16) Darwin remarks: "The viscous "material which surrounds the stalks under "the flowers of this plant, and of the Cucu-"balus Otites, is a curious contrivance to "prevent various insects from plundering the "honey, or devouring the seed.
+In the "Dionæa Muscipula there is a still more won-"derful contrivance to prevent the depredations of insects; the leaves are armed with "long teeth, like the antennæ of insects, and "lie spread upon the ground round the stem; "and are so irritable, that when an insect "creeps upon them, they fold up, and crush